wizcamp/wizcamp-realms-demo/session-guides/SESSION-03.md

 ### Step 1: Add imports to SplashScreen

-To use React's state management and the credits modal, we need to import `useState` and `CreditsModal`.
+Import the tools you'll need for managing modal visibility.

 ```javascript
 // Add these two imports